regl-project/multi-regl/README.md

 ### Constructor

 #### `var multiREGL = require('multi-regl')([options])`
 Creates a multiplexed regl context across several div elements.  `options` takes the same inputs as `regl`'s constructor.
+It returns a procedure

 ### Properties

 #### `multiREGL.regl`
+A reference to the underlying `regl` object.

 ### Methods

-#### `multiREGL(options)`
+#### `var regl = multiREGL(containerElement)`
+Calling `multiREGL` with a DOM element returns a wrapped `regl` instance where `regl.frame` is overloaded to draw within the element.

+Calling `.destroy()` on this context removes the multiregl instance.

 ## How this works
 `multi-regl` creates a full screen canvas over the window which is fixed to the screen resolution.
+Each frame all the visible

 ## License
 (c) 2016 Mikola Lysenko.
 MIT License